The energy transition is in progress and there is a lot at stake

 Amongst others, long-term forecasting allows electricity distribution companies to:

-• Optimizing old infrastructure and using it in the best possible manner.
+• Optimize old infrastructure and use it in the best possible manner.

-• Planning for new grids, should new infrastructure be needed.
+• Plan for new grids, should new infrastructure be needed.

-• Allowing for new energy sources to be included in the grid, for example, Distributed Energy Resources (DER).
+• Allow for new energy sources to be included in the grid, for example, Distributed Energy Resources (DER).

 Process support and automations

 The energy transition inevitably calls for a lot of changes.
-New processes need to be established, and existing ones often need to be modified. dpPower has substantial support for process management, of which many can be automated.
-Providing that the data is correct, a host of time consuming processes that require manual tasks can be accurately performed by the system instead of skilled staff, whose expertise can be put into practice in more rewarding tasks.
-One example is how our customer E.ON automized the process for solar panel application.
+New processes need to be established, and existing ones often need to be modified. dpPower has substantial support for process management, many of which can be automated.
+Provided that the data is correct, a host of time-consuming processes that require manual tasks can be accurately performed by the system instead of skilled staff, whose expertise can be put into practice in more rewarding tasks.
+One example is how our customer E.ON automated the process for solar panel applications.
 Electricity distribution companies can both scale up and speed up – a lot can already be done.
 And a lot is in the imminent plans for future releases.